 USSYP: What were your favorite memories of your Washington Week experience in 2000?

 PB: I loved every minute of my Washington Week.
-I remember being awed by the Capitol building (not to mention the Mayflower Hotel), by the Tomb of the Unknown Solider, and by the extraordinary speakers—but by the end it was the other delegates I found the most interesting.
+I remember being awed by the Capitol building, by the Tomb of the Unknown Solider, and by the extraordinary speakers—but by the end it was the other delegates I found the most interesting.
 Many are friends to this day, from Chris Moffo, whom I would go on to work with on campaigns, to David Wax, whose musical career has been inspiring and whose band played at my wedding earlier this year!

 USSYP: Did you have a favorite speaker and if so, what impacted you that he or she said?